amensch00/SoftInc-Modder/README.md

 # 0.4.4.0

 - Add DataGrid to show software's features.
+- Convert Features into objects (for more understanding)
 - User able to make Company Types, but not totally (<Force> and Category on <Type> is missing, WIP)
 - Revision of the XML creation code.
 - User able to modify mod's path (Settings)